ASANIYAN/ASANIYAN/README.md

 I am Asaniyan Ayomide, a Front End Web Developer with an eye for design.

-As a front-end developer with a year of experience in user interface design, I have a strong foundation in HTML, CSS, and JavaScript.
-I also have experience with modern technologies such as SASS, Typescript, React, and Redux.
+As a front-end developer with 2 years of experience in user interface design, I have a strong foundation in HTML, CSS, and JavaScript.
+I also have experience with modern technologies such as SASS, Tailwind, Typescript, React, and Redux.
 I am a problem solver who is always looking for the best solution to any challenge, and I am not afraid to learn new tools in order to get the job done.

 In addition to my technical skills, I am also a detail-oriented developer who is dedicated to creating pixel perfect designs.
 I have a passion for creating intuitive and user-friendly interfaces that provide an excellent user experience.